adbar/flux-toolchain/README.md

 Recommandations for the Debian/Ubuntu systems (probably useful for other Linux distributions):

-* Make sure you have following packages installed (Perl modules): *libhtml-clean-perl libhtml-strip-perl libstime-piece-perl libtry-tiny-perl*
+* Make sure you have following packages installed (Perl modules): *libhtml-clean-perl libhtml-strip-perl libstime-piece-perl libtry-tiny-perl libdevel-size-perl*

 * A few scripts can use both the default library (LWP, possibly slower) or [FURL](http://search.cpan.org/~tokuhirom/Furl-2.17/), a faster alternative.
 This Perl module is not installed by default (`install Furl` in CPAN).
 The scripts detect which module is available.

 * Perl and Python versions: FLUX should work with Perl 5.10 but will work better with 5.14 or 5.16 (mainly because of Unicode support).
 The scripts were written with Python 2.6 and 2.7 in mind.
-As is, they won't work with Python 3, but a move in that direction should take place soon.
+As is, they won't work with Python 3.

+**The language-identification scripts are to be used with the [langid.py language identification system](https://github.com/saffsd/langid.py).**

 Using FLUX